-Mothers and Daughters Against Cancer now accepting grant applications!
+Mothers and Daughters Against Cancer is accepting grant applications through November 16, 2018.

 She had already heard those devastating words once.
 But in 1998, just seven years later, Susan Highsmith Graveline heard them again – “You have cancer”.

 Three weeks earlier Susan had founded Mothers and Daughters Against Cancer out of a desire to teach her then 8-year-old daughter Alex how to be active and positive in the fight against cancer.
 She now had to walk that road again but this time with the support of 15 other mother/daughter pairs -the charter members of MADAC.

 Since then, under the guidance of Susan, MADAC has raised more than $1 million for cancer-related issues and impacted numerous mother/daughter pairs.